return to Wood Stove Wizard Homepage

 • Over all the air in the room is warmed as it circulates past the fire.

-The challenge is to encourage air circulation from room to room not just within the one room.
+The challenge is to encourage air circulation from room to room so that warm air spreads evenly through the whole building, rather than just remaining trapped near the stove.

 Here are some ideas for how to encourage heat circulation within your house.